Wolfram Language Paclet Repository

 Formulating Max-Cut with Quantum Mechanics

 To implement the Max-Cut problem on a quantum computer, we start by putting the nodes in superposition.
-This ensures that each node (qubit) has an equal probability of being in either partition (A or B).
+This ensures that each node (qubit) has an equal probability of being in either partition.

-Some initial ideas involve searching for a periodic pattern, such as 0101 or 1010, within the bitstring.
-To achieve this, we need to establish connections between nodes or qubits, resembling the structure of the cost Hamiltonian.
-For this first idea we can evaluate the sequence of qubit gates CNOT + RZ + CNOT:
+To achieve this, we need to establish connections between nodes or qubits that reflect the structure of the cost Hamiltonian.
+For this initial idea, we can evaluate the gate sequence CNOT + RZ + CNOT.

 We can verify that it distinguish the possible correct solutions from the non-periodic bitstrings in order to solve the problem: